History vs. Myth

 By Dave Roos

-Trump's recent inquiry into the possibility of the United States buying Greenland made us wonder if countries can actually buy and sell each other.
+Trump's inquiry into the possibility of the United States buying Greenland made us wonder if countries can actually buy and sell each other.

 Advertisement